 - To help run our graduation services and events

 - To deliver Alumni services including certificate printing

 - To carry out bursary application reviews and bursary payments

 - Carry out optional surveys such as welfare surveys, course satisfaction surveys, graduate outcome surveys and National Student Surveys (this is non-exhaustive)

 - Maintaining student files in both digital and paper format

 - To help deliver mandatory training for our examiners and mentors

-The RAD Dance School takes the security and welfare of children very seriously and has implemented a Safeguarding function and committee.
-More information on RAD’s Safeguarding Policy & Procedures.
+The Faculty of Education takes the security and welfare of children very seriously and has implemented a Safeguarding function and committee.
+More information can be found in the RAD’s Safeguarding Policy and Procedures.